-We can observe the human condition and come to various conclusions.
-But rather than attempt to explain the incommensurable, we can embrace mystery, love life and savor the joys, sorrows, celebrations, resignations, adventures, dark clouds and silver linings.
+We can observe the human condition and come to conclusions.
+But rather than attempting to explain the incommensurable, we can embrace mystery, love life and savor the joys, sorrows, celebrations, resignations, adventures, dark clouds and silver linings.

 The blessings we bestow upon one another (a touch, a hug or a few gentle words) are more precious than worship, prayer, angry gods, heaven, devils, hell, demons, eternal life or myriad and multiplicitous prognostications.

 Sometimes faith in personal gods provides sufficient reservoirs of trust for people to spring into action.

 Others embrace mystery, with joy, and carry on.